tdauth/scala-futures-promises/README.md

 f2.onComplete((t: Try[Int]) => println(t.get()))
 ```

+## Implementation based on STM
+This implementation is based on Software Transactional Memory and its implementation in Scala called [ScalaSTM](https://nbronson.github.io/scala-stm/index.html).

 ## Combinators
 The object [Combinators](./src/main/scala/futuresandpromises/combinators/Combinators.scala) contains different implementations of the non-blocking combinators using each other.